Having Fun with Baby

 Hold her in front of the mirror and ask “Who is that?”
 You can place a mirror on the outside of her crib so that she can look at herself when she wakes up.
 You can also put the mirror in front of her face during tummy time.
 This activity promotes a sense of self and also helps with visual and emotional development.

 When your baby has good head control, that is he can hold it up when placed in a sitting position (usually at around 4 months of age), try doing some baby sit-ups.
 Lay him on his back place your hands under his arms, and gently pull him to a sitting position.
 As he gets older and gains more strength and muscle control, you can help him do the sit-ups by just holding his hands and bringing him to a sitting position.
 This exercise helps with head and muscle strength and control.

-See how many actions your baby can imitates.
+See how many actions your baby can imitate.
 You can use facial expressions, blow raspberries, or pound your fist on her highchair tray.
-This teaches memory, conversation, and conversation/ interaction with others.
+This teaches memory, conversation, and interaction with others.

 Try dancing with your baby.

 Especially if she is upset, putting on some music and gently swaying with her in your arms can soothe her.
 This also can encourage listening and an interest in music.
 This bonds baby and parent, and helps with emotional development.